rijusmit22400/Sorting_Rush/README.md

 # This is a CUDA project

-This CUDA code works on several libraries and to import and perform vector operations to make an image grayscale.
+This CUDA code works that calculates efficiency of sorting Algorithims, by sorting matrices.

 ## Project Description